linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Class Slides Effects of MMF Regulations in the United States.md

 Liquidity mismatch and mutual fund runs,  March 2020.

-- We saw runs on prime money market funds (mainly in institutiona!),  on longer-term investment grade bond funds with falling prices for both investment grade bonds and even more rapidly falling prices for ETF funds holding investment grade bonds.
+- We saw runs on prime [[A Primer on Money Market Mutual Funds|money market funds]] (mainly in institutiona!),  on longer-term investment grade bond funds with falling prices for both investment grade bonds and even more rapidly falling prices for ETF funds holding investment grade bonds.

- Issuance of CP slowed,  even longer term government bonds dropped in price in mid March.
+ Issuance of [[Class Note 12 – Commercial Paper#Class Note 12 – Commercial Paper|CP]] slowed,  even longer term government bonds dropped in price in mid March.

 - A classic flight to liquidity.
 As longer term,  assets were sold to raise cash.
 Even US government bonds fell (when expected to rise).
 - This was a pattern in pre Federal Reserve times,  where a flight to liquidity depressed long-term bond prices apart from default risk.